PawelGerr/Thinktecture.Runtime.Extensions/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/04cvpwo6t3bbt7vh?svg=true)](https://ci.appveyor.com/project/PawelGerr/thinktecture-runtime-extensions)

-Provides commonly-used types like enum-like class.
+Provides some base classes like enum-like class.

 # Enum-like Class

+A base class for types that are easy to implement and easy to use like .NET enumerations but more flexible.

 ## Features
 * The key of the enumeration can be of any type (not just a number)